-I often get people buying wax and conditioners thinking they are essential, usually because a friend or teacher has told them to get some.
+I often get people buying wax thinking they are essential, usually because a friend or teacher has told them to get some.
 They are not necessary but they do have their uses.

 Let’s looks at options then you can decide if you want to try them too.